shellbro/dockerfile-dropbox/README.md

 docker rm dropbox
 ```

-and start your container from the new image as for the first time.
+and start your container from the new image as in the `Quick start` section.

-# Dropbox auto-upgrade issue

-Unfortunately, it happens that Dropbox tries to upgrade itself inside a
-container regularly but that fails when running inside a container.
-Both
-`dropbox status` and `docker logs dropbox` state that clearly.
-The only
-workaround for this I know about is to follow the procedure of manual Dropbox
-update from the previous section.